Historical Encyclopedia of Western Australia: Context

-Following publication of the encyclopedia, an index, alphabetical list of entries and a list of errata known at the time was published in 2010 to complement the encyclopedia.
-Hardcopies of the encyclopedia were sold at the State Library of Western Australia, advertised in part as follows.
+Following publication of the encyclopaedia, an index, alphabetical list of entries and a list of errata known at the time was published in 2010 to complement the encyclopaedia.
+Hardcopies of the encyclopaedia were sold at the State Library of Western Australia, advertised in part as follows.

 Papers relevant to the preparation and composition of the work were deposited in the State Library of Western Australia in the 2000s.

-In 2010 the encyclopedia was shortlisted for the Western Australian Premier's Book Award.
+In 2010 the encyclopaedia was shortlisted for the Western Australian Premier's Book Award.

-The Editorial Advisory Board comprised the following:

 Contemporaneous volumes in Australia

 In her introduction, Gregory places the publication with others from other states: